sapan322/Raman-Cybersecurity-Portfolio/README.md

 - Proxmox

 ### Other References
 - [APIFuzzer](https://github.com/sapan322/APIFuzzer) – A simple API fuzzer in Python for enumeration testing.
-I makeT his simple project for learning Python:
+I make this simple project for learning Python scripts in cybersecurity direction.

 **Stay tuned for updates!**
 I will continue updating my portfolio as I gain more experience and knowledge.
 More projects and skills will be added over time.